 What’s more, emotions are a central part of many social structures.
 They give us our moral compass and help society function.
 As the economist Robert Frank showed in his influential 1988 book, Passions Within Reason, behaving in a purely rational way has clear limits.

 Finally, emotion provides motivation.
-Good critical thinking requires not just abilities — for example, in analyzing arguments or researching information — but also the right motivation.
+Good critical thinking requires not just abilities — in analyzing arguments or researching information — but also the right motivation.
 The anger people feel at an injustice, for example, can spark a critical investigation and help them put together a compelling argument to help remedy the situation.

 How Emotions Can Hinder Thinking